ar5had/url-shortener-microservice/README.md

-# url-shortner
+# url-shortner-microservice
-An app to shorten url.
+A microservice to shorten url.